Asabeneh/30-Days-Of-JavaScript/08_Day_Objects/08_day_objects.md

 ## Scope

 Variable is the fundamental part in programming.
 We declare variable to store different data types.
 To declare a variable we use the key word _var_, _let_ and _const_.
 A variable can be declared at different scope.
-In this section, we will see the scope variables, scope of variables when we use var or let.
+In this section, we will see the scope of variables when we use var or let.
 Variables scopes can be:

 - Global